BerkeleyAutomation/dvrk-vismpc/README.md

 leading number.
 The neural net code will detect that number and load a specific file w/that index.

-4. Finally, run `python run.py --tier X` for experiments, using the system Python.
-This requires some keyboard strokes. *The code runs one episode* and then terminates.
+4. Finally, *in the Python 2 virtualenv with scikit-learn*, run `python run.py --tier X [other_args]` for experiments.
+This requires some keyboard strokes.
+*The code runs one episode* and then terminates.
 Repeat for more episodes.

 ## Tips